Engin-Boot/no-oggy-in-cs-atuljha2524/README.md

 ## Intention

 This program intends to remove strings containing 'oggy' from a list of strings.
-As oggy irritates me alot, he should be not be in the list.
+As oggy irritates me a lot, he should not be in the list.

 ## Method